 Join a free Walking Tour

-You take a city tour at all the places you visit?
+Do you take a city tour of all the places you visit?
 Of course, the amazing part about taking a tour is the interesting information you get about each of the city’s attractions.
 It’s a great way to get to know a city through the eyes of a local and get to know more about the history of a place.
-Such a free-walking tour is, as the name suggests, completely free (but you should leave a tip after all).
+Such a free-walking tour is, as the name suggests, completely free (but you should leave an appropriate tip after all).

 Get discounts and free entries with Barcelona Tickets

-Like most major tourist cities, Barcelona also offers some discount and tourism tickets for sale.
+Like most major tourist cities, Barcelona also offers some discounts and tourism tickets for sale.
 Below is a small overview of the most popular ones available.

 - Available for 3, 4 or 5 days